Greg89/normaize-server/README.md

 A comprehensive web application for normalizing, comparing, analyzing, and visualizing data from various sources.

+This repository is the backend API (ASP.NET Core) for the Normaize client.
+The API uses PostgreSQL via Entity Framework Core and exposes dataset upload/preview, normalization jobs, and analysis endpoints.

 ## Features

 - **Data Loading**: Support for multiple data sources (CSV, JSON, Excel)